What is a Kyphoplasty?

 After your procedure

-After your procedure, you will be brought into a recovery room, your IV will be removed, and you will be monitored closely by a nurse or medical assistant for about 30 minutes.
+After your procedure, we will take into a recovery room; we will remove your IV, and a nurse or medical assistant will closely monitor for about 30 minutes.

 How long will the pain relief last after Kyphoplasty?

-Pain relief for many may be immediate but for some could take a couple of days to feel the full effects of the procedure.
-Patients should follow up with their primary care physician or referring physician to discuss their treatment plan for osteoporosis and maintain a healthy spine to avoid future fractures.
+Pain relief for many may be immediate.
+However, for some, it may take days to feel the full effects of the procedure.
+Patients should follow up with their referring physician to discuss spine maintenance to avoid future fractures.

 Is there anything specific I need to tell my doctor prior to this procedure?